ipums/ipums.github.io/_drafts/open-sourcing-code-with-intention.md

 * You've made something that you think others would like to use.
 * You would like to recruit others to help develop this project.
-* You have a project you no longer have time to work on, but want to put it out there so it can live on.
+* You have a project that you no longer have time to work on, but want to put it out there so it can live on.
 * You used or modified code in your project that has a license which requires you to release your modifications, or you have some other formal agreement to do so.
-* You simply want to work on your project in the open to honor your personal principles and beliefs
+* You simply want to work on your project in the open to honor your personal principles and beliefs.

 The answer to "Why?" informs a lot of the rest of the decisions I'm going to discuss in this article.
 Being crystal clear about why you are open sourcing the code will make these decisions easier.